jayanthkoushik/alphanet/paper/main.md

   name: Carnegie Mellon University

 - id: 2
-  name: University of Illinois at Urbana-Champaign
+  name: University of Illinois Urbana-Champaign

 abstract: Methods in long-tail learning focus on improving performance for data-poor (rare) classes; however, performance for such classes